Calculator: Optimal HSA Contribution

 You can't contribute to an HSA once you start receiving Medicare Part A benefits.

 What designates a qualifying High Deductible Health Plan?

 A High-Deductible Health Plan (HDHP) is a health insurance plan traditionally defined by lower premiums and higher deductibles.
 For a health plan to be considered a qualifying, high-deductible health plan, or HSA-eligible, it must meet the IRS's annual minimum deductible and out-of-pocket maximum set annually.
 These two amounts are indexed annually for inflation.

 The health insurance plan must also be designed so that the individual or family (two or more individuals) pay the cost of healthcare up to the deductible before any insurance kicks in (preventative care excluded from this definition).

 The IRS sets limits each year for maximum contributions to an HSA.
-The maximum contribution limits for 2021 are $3,600 for individuals and $7,200 for families.
+The maximum contribution limits for 2023 are $3,850 for individuals and $7,750 for families.
+The maximum contribution limits for 2022 are $3,650 for individuals and $7,300 for families.
 If you are 55 or older, you can contribute an additional $1,000 catch-up contribution.
 If your spouse is also 55 or older, they may also be able to contribute an additional $1,000 catch-up contribution into their own account.

 Opening or transferring your HSA to Lively is easy and you won’t be surprised by hidden fees.
 You can sign up here.